£/$/€100 off your first WeRoad with code WEROADER100

 Art, Culture & the vibrant Paris

 Today, we're diving headfirst into the world of art and culture.
-Depending on your vibe, we'll hit up the iconic Musée d’Orsay or the legendary Louvre – a total must for art buffs.
+Depending on the group's preferences, we'll hit up the iconic Musée d’Orsay or the legendary Louvre – a total must for art buffs.
 Afterwards, we'll grab a delicious lunch in the Le Marais district and wander through its charming streets, packed with history and character.

-In the afternoon, we'll cruise along the Canal Saint-Martin, where quirky galleries, colorful boutiques, and buzzing cafes give this area its unique flavor.
+In the afternoon, we'll cruise along the Canal Saint-Martin, where quirky galleries, colourful boutiques, and buzzing cafes give this area its unique flavour.

 We'll wrap up the day in style: with a group dinner in Le Marais and a drink at a trendy bar or cafe, we'll raise a glass to new friendships and the magic of Paris after dark.